Security heightened, facial recognition software in place ahead of Republic Day

 The Intelligence Bureau has emphasised on using high tech equipment as the warning this time is specific to drone attacks.

 These drones are a potential threat and the government is looking for a solution to counter this problem.
-In this regard the agencies conducted a data estimation and learnt that there are over 6 lakh rogue or unregulated drones of various sizes and capacities.
+In this regard, the agencies conducted a data estimation and learnt that there are over 6 lakh rogue or unregulated drones of various sizes and capacities.

 These drones are a potential threat and the government is looking for a solution to counter this problem.
-In this regard the agencies conducted a data estimation and learnt that there are over 6 lakh rogue or unregulated drones of various sizes and capacities.
+In this regard, the agencies conducted a data estimation and learnt that there are over 6 lakh rogue or unregulated drones of various sizes and capacities.

 Republic Day 2020: STF, ATS cops among 18 officials to get UP police award

-A recent paper titled 'Drones: A new frontier for Police' published in the Indian Police Journal (IPJ) by IPS officer and Additional Director General in Rajasthan Police, Pankaj Kumar Singh, has talked about these new techniques.
+A recent paper titled 'Drones: A new frontier for Police' published in the Indian Police Journal (IPJ) by IPS officer and Additional Director General in Rajasthan Police, Pankaj Kumar Singh has talked about these new techniques.

 A drone gun is capable of jamming the radio, global positioning system (GPS) and mobile signal between the drone and the pilot and forces the drone to ground in good time before it could wreak any damage.
-This Australia designed weapon has an effective range of 2 kms, the paper said.
+This Australia designed weapon has an effective range of 2 km, the paper said.

 Another solution to block a lethal drone is the sky fence system that uses a range of signal disruptors to jam the flight path and prevent them from entering their target, a sensitive installation or event venue, it said.